MEO Arena: Notable concerts

-Beyoncé performed two consecutive sold-out shows in 2014, on 26 and 27 March, as part of The Mrs. Carter Show World Tour.
+Beyoncé first performed at the venue in 2007 as part of The Beyonce Experience, then performed in 2009 for her I Am...
+Tour and finally performed two consecutive sold-out shows in 2014, on 26 and 27 March, as part of The Mrs. Carter Show World Tour.

 Miley Cyrus performed at the venue on 15 June 2014, as part of her Bangerz Tour, using the show's footage for her Bangerz Tour DVD.

-Shakira holds the record for the biggest attendance with her Oral Fixation Tour back in 2007 with a completely sold-out show.

-On 10 November 2014, Lady Gaga brought her ArtRave: The Artpop Ball to the MEO Arena, which is already called "the biggest production ever made" on this venue until then.
+On 10 November 2014, Lady Gaga returned with her ArtRave: The Artpop Ball, which was referred to as "the biggest production" ever held at the venue, up until that point.

-On 4 May 2015, 5 Seconds of Summer started their first world tour Rock Out With Your Socks Out Tour with a sold-out show.
+On 4 May 2015, 5 Seconds of Summer kicked-off their debut world tour, Rock Out With Your Socks Out, with a sold-out show at the arena.

-Adele performed two consecutive sold-out shows in 2016, on 21 and 22 May, as part of Adele Live 2016.
+Adele performed two consecutive, sold-out shows in 2016, on 21 and 22 May, as part of Adele Live 2016.

-Justin Bieber performed in MEO Arena for the 2nd time with the Purpose World Tour on 25 November 2016, with a sold-out show.
+Justin Bieber performed at the arena for his second time with the Purpose World Tour on 25 November 2016, giving a sold-out show.

 Ariana Grande performed in MEO Arena with the Dangerous Woman Tour on 11 June 2017.

-Queen+Adam Lambert performed at Altice Arena on 7 June 2018.
+Queen + Adam Lambert performed at the arena on 7 June 2018.

-Robbie Williams will perform at the arena on 27 March 2023, as part of the European leg of his XXV Tour.
+Robbie Williams performed at the arena on 27 March 2023 as part of the European leg of his XXV Tour.

+Olivia Rodrigo performed in MEO Arena during her Guts World Tour on 22 and 23 June 2024.

+Colombian reggaetón artist Karol G performed two shows at the venue during her Mañana Será Bonito Tour (2023–24) on 7 and 8 July 2024.

+Travis Scott performed in MEO Arena with the Circus Maximus Tour on 2,3,4 August 2024.

+Tate McRae performed at the arena with the Miss Possessive Tour on 7 May 2025.